breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

     ![Export](./images/export-local.png)

-By running this you modify passport to use your local login strategy.
-As well you can now export your modified passport to app.js.
+By running this you modify the passport library to use your local login strategy.
+Because of this, you can now export your modified passport to app.js.

 ## Conclusion